Akshay199456/100DaysOfCode/README.md

 - Day 15: [Javascript Info](https://javascript.info/) [3.5 - 4.1]
 - Day 16: [Javascript Info](https://javascript.info/) [4.2 - 4.5]; Worked on portfolio site for friend
 - Day 17: Working on portfolio website for friend; W3Schools CSS Section and FreeCode camp's Responsive certification.
+- Day 18: Same as day 17.
+Almost done with the W3Schools CSS Section and have been able to learn a lot of properties I didn't know before.